mpv-player/mpv/DOCS/man/input.rst

     require reloading the file for changes to take effect.
 If there is an equivalent property, prefer setting the property instead.

+``file-local-options/<name>``
+    Similar to ``options/<name>``, but when setting an option through this property, the option is reset to its old value once the current file has stopped playing.
+Trying to write an option while no file is playing (or is being loaded) results in an error.

+    (Note that if an option is marked as file-local, even ``options/`` will access the local value, and the ``old`` value, which will be restored on end of playback, can not be read or written until end of playback.)

 ``property-list``
     Return the list of top-level properties.